78526Nasir/A2R/README.md

 # A2R
-A class routine finder that can find out specific class `schedule/routine` for any students of my *Software Engineering* department.
+A class routine finder that can find out specific class `schedule/routine` :calendar: for any students of my *Software Engineering* department.
-It basically read the Excel `.xlsx` routine file and than filter out all the routines.
+It basically read the Excel `.xlsx` routine file and than filter out all the routines :clock1:

 ## Main Functionalities
 - Routine By Semester